Roofing contractors in

 Frequently Asked Questions

-What license do I need to do roofing work in Jacksonville?
+What license do I need to do roofing work in Jacksonville, FL?

-You need a Florida Certified Roofing Contractor license from the Department of Business and Professional Regulation.
-This requires passing both business/finance and trade exams, plus 4 years experience or approved training.
+You need a Florida Certified Roofing Contractor license issued by the Department of Business and Professional Regulation.
+This requires passing both business/finance and trade exams, plus 4 years experience or approved apprenticeship.

-How much does a roof replacement cost in Jacksonville?
+How much does a roofing permit cost in Jacksonville?

 When is peak roofing season in Jacksonville?